18F/18f.gsa.gov/_styleguide/subpages/blog-components.md

 %}
 Images within blog posts

 Images can be any visual that supports the content of the post.
-We often use screen shots of platforms, people active in an design thinking excercise or images of people and our team.
+We often use screen shots of platforms, people active in an design thinking exercise or images of people and our team.
 Below is an example of an image with a caption.

 {% capture image_captions %}{% raw %}
 <figure>